5 Things To Do At The Masters

 Attending The Masters truly is a bucket list experience, and a pilgrimage to Augusta is one that almost every single golfer wants to take.
 As you arrive at one of the world’s most famous golf courses, where the azaleas are in full bloom, you will without a doubt be lost for words.
 For those lucky enough to visit the first major of the year, we’ve picked out five things to do at The Masters both inside the club’s grounds and in the town.

 We would suggest arriving at around 6 a.m., an hour before the grounds open, with your chair, as each spectator is allowed to bring one chair in with them, to make sure you’re near the front of the line.
-As there is strictly no running inside the grounds of Augusta National, power walk your way to the 12th tee and pick your spot.
+As there is strictly no running inside the grounds of Augusta National, power walk your way to the 12th tee and claim your spot.
 Leave a business card on your chair to save your seat, as in general no one will move your chair once you have claimed your spot.

 Yes, you may be at Augusta National, where the fairways are lush and golf history is coming alive, but a trip to Augusta isn’t complete without trying the famous pimento cheese sandwich.
 Like strawberries and cream at Wimbledon, a pimento cheese sandwich has become an essential part of The Masters’ experience.
 After your first, you will without a doubt want to visit the tournament again for this signature snack alone.
 You will also be pleasantly surprised by the amazing value of the food and drink, with a sandwich and a drink coming to around just $4.